GUIDE 2024

 “You can’t hit a target you cannot see, and you cannot see a target you do not have.” – Zig Ziglar.

-Some examples of goals that writers use include writing for a certain amount of time each day, completing one chapter of a book or a manuscript every week, and a daily or weekly word count.
+Some examples of goals that writers use include writing for a certain amount of time each day, completing one chapter of a book or a manuscript every week, a daily or weekly word count, and content development.

 This question is about how you would achieve a weekly word count goal.
 In other words, what would be your plan or system for achieving the goal?